 Me and anxiety have always been old friends.

-Ten years ago, I was a 19-year old uni student, and I used to have to run out of the lecture theatre as an impending anxiety attack would approach, fearing the ‘closed-in-ness’ of those walls.
+About 12 years ago, I was a 19-year old uni student, and I used to have to run out of the lecture theatre as an impending anxiety attack would approach, fearing the ‘closed-in-ness’ of those walls.

 I used to be driving on the freeway and be scared that I’d crash my car because my I’d be overcome by an overwhelming dizziness.